stianloader/GslStarplane/README.md

 During the copy process the starplane annotations will get evaluated.

 **WARNING:** Removing a mod from the `deployMods` list will not remove them from the extensions folder yet.
-This may get changed should there be sufficent momentuum.
+This may get changed should there be sufficient momentum.

 Reversible access setters from other mods ("transitive reversible access setters") are not applied at compile-time, but are applied as usual at